How to apply to UK universities from the US

-The British culture and its people also form another strong attraction for those from the U.S. Discover more reasons why international students decide to study in the UK at our flagship website, studential.com.
-This has all the information you need to know about applying for a degree at a UK university.
+The British culture and its people also form another strong attraction for those from the U.S. Discover more reasons why international students decide to study in Britain over at our guide to applying for a degree at a UK university.

 Below, we highlight the relevant sections to help you through the application process.

-Find out more information in our Filling Out The UCAS Application guide for International Students.
+You can find out more about UCAS in our application guide for International Students.